Absolventa/levenshtein_rb/README.md

 # The Levenshtein algorithm

 The mathematical formalism is well-explained at [wikipedia](https://en.wikipedia.org/wiki/Levenshtein_distance), so let's concentrate on the example here.
-Let's examine the algorithm on explaining the steps with the example word-word combination "Tier" and "Tor".
+Let's examine the algorithm on explaining the steps with the example word-word combination x

-Let ε denote the "empty word".
-The empty word is part of every string so we can write "εTor" and "εTier" equivalently.

 For a human being it is convenient to perform the algorithm by "filling a table".
 The table of numbers is the "recurrence matrix" in the Ruby code.
 In the mathematical literature, the recurrence matrix usually is denoted by *D*.